-Major investment is also being delivered in St Neots, agreed by our Combined Authority Board in June 2018.
-This package of interventions was designed to pave the way for accelerated growth within the town and were outlined in the St Neots Masterplan.
-In addition, the town centre of St Neots has been supported by funding from the Future High Street Fund (FHSF) that will deliver six projects; aimed at transforming the town for the benefit of local people, businesses, and visitors.
+Major investment is also being delivered in St Neots, where an investment was agreed by the Combined Authority Board in June 2018.
+This package of interventions was designed to pave the way for accelerated growth within the town.
+These initiatives and were outlined in the St Neots Masterplan.
+In addition, the town centre of St Neots has been supported by funding from the Future High Street Fund (FHSF).
+This investment will deliver six projects, with an aim of transforming the town for the benefits of local people, businesses, and visitors.

-DEMAND RESPONSIVE TRANSPORT
+Demand Responsive Transport

-In October 2021, we started a new Demand Responsive Transport (DRT) service in west Huntingdonshire named Ting.
-The service employs four small single deck buses providing an innovative 'Uber-style' service across parts of Huntingdonshire.

-Passenger levels have continued to increase significantly, and the service has now been extended and fully funded to run until the end of 2023.
+In October 2021, we started a new Demand Responsive Transport (DRT) service in west Huntingdonshire named TING.
+The service employs four small single deck buses buses of Stagecoach East to provide busproviding an innovative 'Uber-style' services on demand across 360 km2 of the region parts of Huntingdonshire.
+Passenger levels have continued to increase significantly, and we have extended the 6-month trial for a further 3 months (the maximum permitted on this contract).
+This additional time will be used to review progress and potentially tender for a revised service to commence in July 2022, upon the successful completion of the trial. the service has now been extended and fully funded to run until the end of 2023.

-LOCAL VISION
+Our Approach